Nguyễn Khánh: Falling out with the Americans

 The infighting exasperated Maxwell Taylor, the US ambassador to South Vietnam and former Chairman of the US Joint Chiefs of Staff, who felt that the disputes between the junta's senior officers were derailing the war effort.
 Only a few days later Westmoreland had invited him and the generals to a dinner and asked for an end to the changes in leadership, which Khánh and his men assured would be the case.
 Westmoreland warned them that persistent instability would turn American political and public opinion against Saigon, fearing it would be useless to support such a regime.
 Initially Taylor issued a thinly disguised threat to cut aid, releasing a public statement saying that Washington might reconsider its military aid if "the fabric of legal government" was not reinstated.

 Taylor summoned the generals to his office, and Khánh sent Thi, Kỳ, Thiệu and Vice Admiral Cang, the commander of the navy.
 He asked the four to sit down and then asked "Do all of you understand English?".
 The ambassador then angrily denounced the generals.
 According to Stanley Karnow, Taylor "launched into a tirade, scolding them as if he were still superintendent of West Point and they a group of cadets caught cheating".
 He said "I told you all clearly at General Westmoreland's dinner we Americans were tired of coups.
 Apparently I wasted my words."
 He decried the removal of the HNC as "totally illegal" and said that "... you have made a real mess.
 We cannot carry you forever if you do things like this."
 Taylor believed that the HNC was an essential part of the governance of the country, because as an American, he believed that civilian legitimacy was necessary.
-He declared that if the military did not transfer some powers or advisory capacity to the HNC or another civilian institution, then aid would be withheld, and some planned military operations against the Hồ Chí Minh trail that was being used to infiltrate communists into the south would be suspended.
+He declared that if the military did not transfer some powers or advisory capacity to the HNC or another civilian institution, then aid would be withheld, and some planned military operations against the Ho Chi Minh trail that was being used to infiltrate communists into the south would be suspended.

 The four officers were taken aback by Taylor's searing words and felt that they had been humiliated.
 A decade after the incident, Kỳ wrote that Taylor was "the sort of man who addressed people rather than talked to them", referencing the confrontation.
 Karnow said that "For the sake of their own pride, they [the officers] resented being treated in ways that reminded them of their almost total dependence on an alien power.
 How could they preserve a sense of sovereignty when Taylor, striving to push them into 'getting things done', behaved like a viceroy?"
 Thi was seen by a CIA officer soon after, grinning.
 When asked why he was happy, Thi said "Because this is one of the happiest days of my life ...
 Today I told the American ambassador that he could not dictate to us."